PACU Nurse Salary and Career Opportunities

 According to the University of Utah Health Care , caring for the most vulnerable patients requires expert clinicians who have topnotch critical thinking and communication skills.
 These nurses must work at a fast pace, support an interdisciplinary medical team, and be flexible with scheduling.

-The Bureau of Labor Statistics estimates a 19 percent increase in the number of RN jobs between 2012 and 2022.
+The Bureau of Labor Statistics estimates a 12% growth in RN employment from 2018 to 2028.
 A boom in PACU nurse openings should parallel or exceed this, primarily because of the aging U.S. population and passage of legislation that makes health care more readily available.

 Paths to Increase PACU Nurse Salary